We offer our customers two types of replacement screen for Apple iPhones: Original and Compatible.

 Compatible - Non-OEM (Not Original Equipment Manufacturer)

-The screens are aftermarket.
-They are manufactured by an alternative company to be fully compatible with the relevant model.
+These screens are aftermarket.
+They are designed and manufactured by an alternative company to be fully compatible with the relevant model.

-Display quality and resolution is slightly poorer.
-For LCD screens, these components have a medium brightness backlight, as appose to a high brightness backlight.
+Display quality and resolution is not quite as good.
+For LCD screens, these components utilise a medium brightness backlight, as opposed to a high brightness backlight.

 Fault/defect rate: 3-4%

-If you're not happy with the compatible screen, you can pay the difference and we'll upgrade you to the original screen at no additional labour cost.
+If you're not happy with the compatible screen, you can pay the difference to upgrade to an original screen at no additional labour cost.